questionlp/blog.linh.social/_posts/2023-08-12-wait-wait-shows-from-1998-1999.md

 excerpt_separator: <!--more-->
 ---

 A while back, after being able to download [Wait Wait Don't Tell Me!](https://waitwait.npr.org/) shows that aired back to 2000, I worked with the folks at Wait Wait and [NPR](https://npr.org/) to request access to the shows that aired in 1998 and 1999.
-At that time, the NPR Rights and Permissions team would need some time to see if and how they could provide me access to those shows.
+At that time, the NPR Rights and Permissions group would need some time to see if and how they could provide me access to those shows.
 After a few months, I did not hear back from them and moved on with other things.

 <!--more-->

-In July, I contacted the NPR Permissions team with another request.
+In July, I contacted the NPR Permissions group with another request.
 They referred me to the folks at [WBEZ](https://wbez.org/), who then referred me back to NPR since NPR is the rightsholder of the show.
-A member of the NPR Permissions team asked me to contact the [Special Collections](https://www.lib.umd.edu/collections/special) group at the [University of Maryland](https://umd.edu/), which manages the archives for NPR.
+A member of the NPR Permissions group asked me to contact the [Special Collections](https://www.lib.umd.edu/collections/special) group at the [University of Maryland](https://umd.edu/), which manages the archives for NPR.

 After contacting the Special Collections group, I worked with several folks to submit the necessary requests using their provided information and instructions.
 Within a week, they provided me with audio files for the first set of shows that aired in 1998.
 I will continue to receive additional shows over the next few months.